 This high yield minus investment grade spread difference chart is updated monthly

-The ECB’s participation in the corporate bond market through its QE did have a profound impact on the differential in spreads between HY and IG markets.
+The ECB’s participation in the corporate bond market through its QE had a profound impact on the differential in spreads between HY and IG markets.

-As the chart shows, we have been at record tights between the two asset classes (159bp).
-This year, the underperformance in the high yield market leaves us now at a differential of 255bp.
-The decompression from the tights has been severe but through September we saw high yield markets outperform by a small margin allowing for a moderate compression again.
+As the chart shows, we saw a huge compression in spreads to record tights between the two asset classes (159bp).
+In 2018, the underperformance in the high yield market versus the investment grade one left us with a difference rising to 350bp at year-end.
+The decompression from the tights has been severe but we think has a little more to go in 2019 (less than 50bp though).